-This strength is also an archiles heel.
-The Theory of Constraints tools are logical and they are grounded in a solid statistical, industrial engineering and operations research body of knowledge.
+This strength is also an Achilles heel.
+The Theory of Constraints tools are logical, and they are grounded in a solid statistical, industrial engineering and operations research body of knowledge.
 This also makes some of the tools too complex and inaccessible for those wanting quick solutions.
-We have listed the tools below and seperated them into 3 categories;
+We have listed the tools below and separated them into 3 categories;

 - Applicable – these are tools that are very applicable to the process industry and they have significantly influenced our own tools and techniques

-- Enigma – we are still trying to figure out why these tools arn’t used in the process industry (we have tried to introduce them in their original form without success)
+- Enigma – we are still trying to figure out why these tools aren’t used in the process industry (we have tried to introduce them in their original form without success)